Cleartone Plastic Drone Reeds

 - Frequently Asked Questions -

-Not a lot !!
-The "1Y" are the large bore ones and give a "fine" "clean" sound, good balance Bass and Tenor and clear Chanter sound.
-These are similar to the original ones I have been making for the last 10 years approx. The only reports I get are good reports about them.
+The "1Y" are the original larger bore reeds, now with "yellow tongue", and give a "fine" "clean" sound, good balance Bass and Tenor and clear Chanter sound.
+These are similar to the original ones I have been making for the last 15 years approx. The only reports I get are good reports about them.
 They are easy to setup and play, last a long time and are the cheapest on the market.
 Some people had difficulty fitting the Tenor Reeds into the reed seat of smaller bore bagpipes and had to remove the hemp.
 If you have to remove all the hemp they can be sealed in the drone reed seat using "Blu-Tack" or similar non setting mastic.
-The "No 2Y" reeds overcome this problem as the Tenor Reeds are smaller bore.
-The Bass is the same.
-The smaller bore Tenor Reeds give a slightly brighter sound, slighty louder and a good integrated vibration with the Chanter and Bass.
-The "1YL" and "2YL" sets are the same except the Bass is longer.
-If you want to play a slighter lower pitched chanter you may find the Bass tunes very high.
-The longer Bass reed will allow the Bass Drone to tune lower.

 Why the New Yellow Tongue?